Home » WSL & Arch Linux

 Windows Subsystem for Linux Distributions:

-Arch (Default)
+archlinux (Default)

 You can launch WSL from the added Windows Terminal entry.